SamScherf/ftools/README.md

 ## How to Use

-To install simply, clone the repository and install is with your preferred package manager.
+To install simply, clone the repository and install with your preferred package manager.
 If using pip for example:

 ```bash
 git clone https://github.com/SamScherf/ftools.git